thuqinyj16/thuqinyj16.github.io/_pages/about.md

 ======
 * Assistant reviewer for NLPCC 2019
 * Gave a talk at the 1st HowNet Seminar, CCL, 2019
+* I participated in a three-week joint teaching support activity of Tsinghua in rural villages of China, it's a very unforgettable experience for me.
+(Huguan, Shanxi, July 2017)

 Misc.
 ======